UNC-Libraries/SCTS-Documentation/Historical-Documentation.md

 Sometimes not all the materials in the addition will be made usable at the same time, especially when there are born digital materials.
 Be sure to add one of the Access Restriction statements if that is the case.

+# Identity Statement

+Older version of the statement to acknowledge ethnic and racial identities for individuals and families represented in collections (discontinued in July 2025):

+Since August 2017, we have added ethnic and racial identities for individuals and families represented in collections.
+To determine identity, we rely on self-identification; other information supplied to the repository by collection creators or sources; public records, press accounts, and secondary sources; and contextual information in the collection materials.
+Omissions of ethnic and racial identities in finding aids created or updated after August 2017 are an indication of insufficient information to make an educated guess or an individual's preference for identity information to be excluded from description.
+When we have misidentified, please let us know at wilsonlibrary@unc.edu.